ma78/bookideanapolinash/README.md

 She encounters another like her.

-And he has different ideas.”
+And he has different ideas.

-‘Russo Nazzimble and Marc McTerriarkis have put together a masterpiece’ – NY Times ‘I think we have a booker prize winner on our hands’ – Sydney Morning Herald